 "If a PHA installs air conditioning, it shall provide, to the maximum extent economically feasible, systems that give residents the option of choosing to use air conditioning in their units.
 The design of systems that offer each resident the option to choose air conditioning shall include retail meters or check meters, and residents shall pay for the energy used in its operation.
-For systems that offer residents the option to choose air conditioning but cannot be check metered, residents are to be surcharged in accordance with 965.506.
-If an air conditioning system does not provide for resident option, residents are not to be charged, and these systems should be avoided whenever possible."
+For systems that offer residents the option to choose air conditioning system does not provide for resident option, residents are not to be charged, and these systems should be avoided whenever possible."
 [24 CFR 965.505(e)].